vkbansal/vkbansal.me/src/posts/2017/pie-donut-chart-without-d3.md

 For creating any charts, we need to understand few things about SVG first.

 Unlike, normal graph coordinate system, the SVG coordinate has its Y-axis reversed.
-As you increase y-coordinates, the point moves down instead of up and vice-cersa.
+As you increase y-coordinates, the point moves down instead of up and vice-versa.
 (You can read more about it [here](http://tutorials.jenkov.com/svg/svg-coordinate-system.html)).

 Next, to draw an arc, we will be using `path` element of SVG, and we need a starting-point, radius and an end-point for it.
 A typical arc path looks something like this: